 ChatMessage

 is the central abstraction to represent a message for a LLM.
-It contains role, metadata and several types of content, including text, tool calls and tool calls results.
+It contains role, metadata and several types of content, including text, images, tool calls and tool calls results.

 To create a ChatMessage